therealdede/tonepi/README.md

 ## Installation (Pi OS / Debian Trixie)

-do a git clone, then -
+do a git clone, then cd to tonepi, then

+- Make sure we have all of the packages that we need

 ```bash
 sudo apt-get update
 sudo apt-get install -y python3.11 python3.11-venv python3-pip libopenblas-dev python3-scipy python3-numpy python3-yaml python3-sounddevice
 ```
+- open our "sandbox" so we dont mess with system python

 ```
 python3 -m venv venv
 source venv/bin/activate
 ```
+- dont know what this is for, skip it i guess???

 ```
 # Optional: if you want to run the Textual TUI without pip-compiling it inside the venv:
 # sudo apt-get install -y python3-rich python3-textual
 ```
+- Actually installs the thing
 ```
 pip install .
 ```